CUBRID/cubrid-manual/en/api/jdbc.rst

 **Installing Java and Configuring Environment**

 You must already have Java installed and the **JAVA_HOME** environment variable configured in your system.
 You can download Java from the Developer Resources for Java Technology website ( https://www.oracle.com/java/technologies/ ).
-For more information, please see :ref:`jsp-environment-configuration`.

 **Configuring the environment variables for Windows**